archway-network/archway-docs/docs/overview/glossary.md

 ## Faucet

-Faucets are websites or applications that give small amounts of tokens for free or by completing small tasks like sharing a link.
+Faucets are websites or applications that enable users to earn a small number of tokens at no cost or by completing small tasks like sharing a link.
 These websites are popular for getting tokens to use for testnets.

 <!-- G -->

 ## Gas Fee

-Gas Fees are the transaction fees paid by users in order for the transaction to be completed on the blockchain.
-In traditional networks, this fee is given to the validators.
-On the Archway Network, this fee is split between the validators and developers of the dapp.
+Gas Fees are transaction fees paid by users in order for transactions to be completed on the blockchain.
+In traditional networks, this fee is given to validators.
+On the Archway Network, this fee is split between validators and dapp developers.

 ## Governance Tokens

-Governance tokens are tokens that are connected to voting power of the token holder.
-These tokens allow the holder to create and vote on proposals on the direction of various types of blockchain projects.
+Governance tokens are tokens that allow token holders to create, vote on proposals and make decisions about the direction and management of a blockchain.

 ## gRPC

-gRPC is an open-source RPC framework that was created by Google built for high performance.
+gRPC is an open-source framework that was created by Google for building high-performance remote procedure call (RPC) APIs.

 ## Gravity Bridge

 [Gravity Bridge](https://github.com/cosmos/gravity-bridge) is a bidirectional bridge to Ethereum and eventually other Ethereum Virtual Machine (EVM)-based chains.

-Archway will provide a native Gravity Bridge integration so developers can pull Ethereum assets such as ERC-20s and ERC-721s into their dApps and bring their own assets to Ethereum.
+Archway will provide a native Gravity Bridge integration so developers can pull Ethereum assets such as ERC-20s and ERC-721s into their dapps and bring their own assets to Ethereum.